 Keep Your Toothbrush Sterilized

 Jeffrey D. Clark, DDS, is a leading dentist in Arizona that recommends cleaning your toothbrush on a daily basis, sterilizing it on a weekly basis, and replacing it with a new one every three months or sooner if the bristles have frayed.
 You should also brush and floss twice a day, and doing so with a clean toothbrush will make those efforts more effective.
 Dr. Clark also advises patients to visit him twice a year to have their teeth cleaned and a regular checkup performed.
-Schedule that appointment at Scottsdale Dental Excellence today by calling us at 480 585 1853.
+Schedule that appointment at Scottsdale Cosmetic Dentistry Excellence today by calling us at 480 585 1853.